Diego-Mancino/Cybersecurity-Writeups/PortSwigger/Basic-SSRF/README.md

 ---

-## Impact
+## ⚠️ Impact

-In a real-world scenario, this SSRF vulnerability could allow an attacker to access internal services that are not exposed publicly, including administrative interfaces or sensitive internal endpoints.
-Depending on the environment, SSRF may also be abused to interact with cloud metadata services, enumerate internal infrastructure, or pivot into deeper parts of the network.
+In a real-world scenario, this vulnerability could allow an attacker to access internal services that are not publicly exposed, including administrative panels or internal APIs.
+In certain environments, SSRF may also be leveraged to interact with cloud metadata services, potentially leading to credential exposure or enabling further lateral movement within the infrastructure.

 ---